smartopm/open-platform/.gitlab/issue_templates/community.md

 ### Requirements for ticket to be completed

 Name:
 Domain name:
 Logo:
 Timezone:
 Currency:
 Primary theme color:
 Secondary theme color:
 List of required features:
+Required community assets: @vanessa43

 ### Engineering Checklist
 <!-- This is to make sure nothing is forgotten -->